-ML 211 Diction for Singers, First Semester (4) A basic course to instruct voice students in the techniques for pronouncing foreign languages.
+ML 211 Diction for Singers, First Semester (4)

+A basic course to instruct voice students in the techniques for pronouncing foreign languages.
 Extensive work with the International Phonetic Alphabet, tapes, and native speakers.
 Italian and Latin will be stressed.
 Offered fall semester in alternate years.
-ML 212 Diction for Singers, Second Semester (4) A continuation of ML 211 with emphasis on German and French.
+ML 212 Diction for Singers, Second Semester (4)

+A continuation of ML 211 with emphasis on German and French.
 Extensive work with transcription techniques, tapes and native speakers.
 Offered winter semester in alternate years.
 Prerequisite: ML 211.

-ML 290 Topics Related to Foreign Language Study (2 or 4) Topics explored in areas not normally a part of regular offerings in language or literature.
+ML 290 Topics Related to Foreign Language Study (2 or 4)

+Topics explored in areas not normally a part of regular offerings in language or literature.
 May be repeated for a total of 8 credits.
-Prerequisite: Permission of instructor.

-ML 291-292 Intermediate Tutorial in Foreign Language (4 each) Intermediate work in a language and literature not normally taught at Oakland University.
+ML 291-292 Intermediate Tutorial in Foreign Language (4 each)

+Intermediate work in a language and literature not normally taught at Oakland University.
 May be repeated for credit.
-Prerequisite: Permission of instructor.